Parameterized Approaches to Orthogonal Compaction: Number of Kitty Corners: An FPT Algorithm

-Namely, we generate all maximal plane DAGs (together with an upward planar embedding) that can be incrementally obtained from $D_x$ by repeatedly applying the following sequence of steps: Guess a pair $\{u,v\}$ of kitty corners of $H$ such that $c_x(u)$ and $c_x(v)$ belong to the same face; for such a pair either add a directed edge $(c_x(u),c_x(v))$ (which establishes that $x(u)<x(v)$), or add a directed edge $(c_x(v),c_x(u))$ (which establishes that $x(u) > x(v)$), or identify $c_x(u)$ and $c_x(v)$ (which establishes that $x(u)=x(v)$); this last operation corresponds to adding in $H$ a vertical segment between $u$ and $v$, thus merging the vertical chain of $u$ with the vertical chain of~$v$.
+More precisely, we generate all maximal plane DAGs (together with an upward planar embedding) that can be incrementally obtained from $D_x$ by repeatedly applying the following sequence of steps: Guess a pair $\{u,v\}$ of kitty corners of $H$ such that $c_x(u)$ and $c_x(v)$ belong to the same face; for such a pair either add a directed edge $(c_x(u),c_x(v))$ (which establishes that $x(u)<x(v)$), or add a directed edge $(c_x(v),c_x(u))$ (which establishes that $x(u) > x(v)$), or identify $c_x(u)$ and $c_x(v)$ (which establishes that $x(u)=x(v)$); this last operation corresponds to adding in $H$ a vertical segment between $u$ and $v$, thus merging the vertical chain of $u$ with the vertical chain of~$v$.
 Analogously, we generate from~$D_y$ a set of maximal plane DAGs (together with an upward planar embedding).
-Let $\overline{D_x}$ and $\overline{D_y}$ be two upward plane DAGs generated as above.
+Let $\overline{D_x}$ and $\overline{D_y}$ be two upward plane DAGs generated from~$D_x$ and~$D_y$, respectively, as described above.
 We augment $\overline{D_x}$ (resp. $\overline{D_y}$) with a complete saturator that makes it a plane $st$-graph.
 Observe that, by construction, neither $\overline{D_x}$ nor $\overline{D_y}$ contain two non-adjacent vertices in the same face whose corresponding chains of $H$ have a pair of kitty corners.
 Hence their complete saturators are uniquely defined.
-We finally compute a pair of optimal topological numberings to determine the $x$- and the y-coordinates of each vertex of $H$ as in~\cite{DBLP:journals/comgeo/BridgemanBDLTV00}.
-Note that, for some pairs of $\overline{D_x}$ and $\overline{D_y}$, the procedure described above may assign $x$- and y-coordinates to the vertices of $H$ that do not lead to a planar orthogonal drawing.
+We finally compute a pair of optimal topological numberings to determine the $x$- and the $y$-coordinates of each vertex of $H$ using the algorithm of Bridgeman et al.~\cite{DBLP:journals/comgeo/BridgemanBDLTV00}.
+Note that, for some pairs of $\overline{D_x}$ and $\overline{D_y}$, the procedure described above may assign $x$- and $y$-coordinates to the vertices of $H$ that do not lead to a planar orthogonal drawing.
 If so, we discard the solution.
 Conversely, for those solutions that correspond to (planar) drawings of $H$, we compute the area and, at the end, we keep one of the drawings having minimum area.

-\Cref{fig:non-turn-regular-compaction} shows \longv{an example of }a non-turn-regular orthogonal representation; \cref{fig:non-turn-regular-compaction-4} depicts four \longv{distinct }drawings resulting from different pairs of upward plane DAGs, each establishing different $x$- and $y$-relationships between pairs of kitty corners.
+\Cref{fig:non-turn-regular-compaction} shows an example of a non-turn-regular orthogonal representation; \cref{fig:non-turn-regular-compaction-4} depicts four distinct drawings resulting from different pairs of upward plane DAGs, each establishing different $x$- and $y$-relationships between pairs of kitty corners.
 One of the drawings has minimum area; another one is not planar and therefore discarded.